dankamongmen/notcurses/README.md

 [guidebook](https://nick-black.com/htp-notcurses.pdf), which is available for free download, or [paperback purchase](https://amazon.com/dp/B086PNVNC9).

-I've not yet added many documented examples, but there are many small C/C++ programs available in [src/poc/](https://github.com/dankamongmen/notcurses/tree/master/src/poc).
+i've not yet added many documented examples, but there are many small C/C++ programs available in [src/poc/](https://github.com/dankamongmen/notcurses/tree/master/src/poc).

 **If you're running Notcurses applications in a Docker, please consult